 Every moment of your life exists somewhere.

-Return to the people and places you’ve lost, hear the voices you never thought you’d hear again.
-But you can’t change anything.
+The people and places you’ve lost.
+The voices you never thought you’d hear again.
+Your younger self.
+You can return whenever you want.
+As often as you like.
+But you can’t change a thing.
 Time moves forward, children grow up, lovers move on, everyone still dies in the end.

 Everything changes.
 Nothing stays the same.

 EXCERPT: Nell and Alec

 Inscape, Maine, January, This year